Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Storm aftermath.

-1. Assess the area for damages and danger such as power lines being down and contaminated
+1. Assess the area for damages and danger, such as power lines being down and contaminated

 2. DO NOT let your animals outside unless you know for a fact that is it safe.

 3. Walk dogs on a leash.
-Distressed animals can run away and because of all the different smells
+Distressed animals can run away even from your own backyard and because of all the different smells in the aftermath of a storm, your pet may become confused and may not be able to find their way back home.

 7. Be on the lookout for neighbor’s pets that may be lost.